A Heath-Jarrow-Morton framework for energy markets: a pragmatic approach: The model

-The explicit solution of the Equation \eqref{eqn:dynamic_absolute_product_multicommodity} for $t \in \left[t_{0},T^{s}\right]$ is given by:
+The explicit solution of the Equation \eqref{eqn:dynamic_absolute_product_multicommodity} for $t \in \left[t_{0},\tau_{n}^{s}\right]$ is given by:

 The existence of a close form solution allows us to simulate the paths of the process in an exact way, without using any discretization method, such as the Euler's of Millstein's one (see \citet{seydel2004}).
-Once again, observe that if $t \approx t_{0}$ then $T^{s}-t$ is \enquote{large} and hence we are considering the volatility of the products with a large maturity.
-As soon as time $t$ goes on, the time to delivery $T^{s}-t$ gets smaller and smaller hence we are taking into account the volatility of the fixed delivery products with a short time to maturity.
+Once again, observe that if $t \approx t_{0}$ then $T^{*}-t$ is \enquote{large} and hence we are considering the volatility of the products with a large maturity.
+As soon as time $t$ goes on increases $T^{*}-t$ becomes smaller and smaller hence we are taking into account the volatility of the fixed delivery products with a short time to maturity.
 Also in this case a sanity check can be performed.
-Assume we simulate the process following Equation \eqref{eqn:fwd_exact_solution} for a very short period, namely $T^{s}- t \approx T^{s}-t_{0}$.
+Assume we simulate the process following Equation \eqref{eqn:fwd_exact_solution} for a very short period, namely $T^{*}- t \approx T^{*}-t_{0}$.
 Hence Equation \eqref{eqn:fwd_exact_solution} simplifies to: